visaplan/plone.tools/README.rst

 General tools modules for Plone.

-We don't claim ultimate Plone wisdom (yet); the reason for the creation of this package was to factor out functionality from a big monolithic product into packages.
+We don't claim ultimate Plone wisdom (yet);
+this package is one of the parts a big monolithic classic Zope product was s´plit into.

 It is part of the footing of the "Unitracc family" of Plone sites which are maintained by visaplan GmbH, Bochum, Germany.